buildpacks/rfcs/text/0000-experimental-features.md

 # Summary
 [summary]: #summary

-This is a proposal for allowing experimental features to enter Pack and Lifecycle without requiring a specification, core team review, or RFC.
+This is a proposal for allowing experimental features without requiring a specification, core team review, or RFC.

 # Motivation
 [motivation]: #motivation